AZMindroma/RollingLounge/FAQs/Rolling Sky Fanmades FAQ.md

 **I'm on iOS!
 What fanmades can I play?
 Everything just seems to be available on Android.**
 Since making apps for iOS with Unity requires Xcode (requires a macOS device) or Unity Build Automation (not free) and a lack of testing opportunities, not every fanmade can afford making iOS builds.
 There are some iOS builds available though

+**I want to play/need help with Rolling Time/Sphere/Zealous/Renaissance!**
+We cannot provide official support for those fanmades since we are not partnered with their respective owners.
+You may ask people for help, but